Forest, trees and sunlight

-Our goal is to have a targeted influence on the management and business practices of the companies in which our customers invest their assets.
+With engagement, we actively influence the management and business practices of the companies in which our customers invest their assets.
+This increases the sustainability in our portfolios.
+In this way, we strengthen the sustainable focus of our investment strategies.

 Engagement as a central investment approach